 The Humbling Architecture of the Ancient Silk Road Cities

 Be it Khiva, Bukhara or legendary Samarkand, the cities of the Silk Road never fail to impress.
-If you always wanted to try time travel, this is probably the closest you’ll ever get it.
-Watch the evening sun set behind the century old buildings with the sun rays reflecting in the elaborate blue tiles, which decorate the facades and you might hear ghosts of the past whispering in your ear, telling you tales about life along the Silk Road a thousand years ago.
+If you always wanted to try time travel, this is probably the closest you’ll ever get to it.
+Watch the evening sun set behind century old buildings with its rays reflecting in the elaborate blue tiles which decorate the facades and you might hear ghosts of the past whispering in your ear about life along the Silk Road a thousand years ago.

 No Traffic Jam

 After your daily rush hour morning commute to the office empty roads sound like your personal heaven?
-Sign up for the Central Asia Rally and join us on some of the empties roads you can find in the world, where you could be driving all day and the only other cars you will see are the ones of your fellow teams.
+Sign up for the Central Asia Rally and join us on some of the emptiest roads you can find in the world.
+Here you could be driving all day and the only other cars you will see are the ones of your fellow teams.
 Occasional herds of goats don’t count as traffic, do they?

 The 2018 Songkul World Nomad Games